 How To Sight In Crossbow Scope?

 You have just pulled a new crossbow set out of the box.
-Itching to run toward the jungle after getting a new crossbow is real.
+Craving to run toward the jungle after getting a new crossbow is real.
 You can smell the woods while hunting a whitetail deer.
 But hold on, you have to learn to sight in the bow first.
 The sight-in process will take little time and is easier than you think.

 Three different types of scopes are used for hunting.
 The sight in the crossbow scope is changed according to the different functions.
 The procedure of sighting is almost similar in all three types.
 However, only a few changes are applied according to the crossbow scope.
-The three types of crossbow scopes are:
+The types of crossbow scopes are:

 - Red dot.